10 Brain Healthy Foods for Older Adults

 It’s true, dark chocolate is perfect for brain health, and besides, who doesn’t love a good piece of chocolate?
 The flavonoids and antioxidants in dark chocolate that have higher cocoa content have been found to act as a brain food that can potentially protect cognitive function and lower the risk of dementia.
 Dark chocolate is loaded with antioxidants and contains important minerals for the brain such as magnesium.
 Magnesium helps the brain relax and sleep better.

 Take the time to incorporate these ten delicious and brain healthy foods into your diet to help you stay healthy and strong.
 Try to create one of the recipes to include these smart foods in a fun and creative way!
 The best diet for your brain is one that’s good for your heart and blood vessels.
 That means eating lots of fruits, vegetables and whole grains, eating lean proteins from fish and legumes and choosing healthy unsaturated fats such as olive oil or canola oil, rather than saturated fats such as butter and coconut oil.
 Following these guidelines, as seen in the Mediterranean diet, not only helps promote long-term health, but helps prevent many age-associated brain diseases and ailments such as stroke, Alzheimer’s disease and cognitive decline.
-While consuming these foods, make sure to continuously stay active.
+While consuming these foods, make sure to continuously stay active in order to maintain the healthiest and most active lifestyle possible.